 1984/Moonage Daydream/Sweet Thing/Changes/Aladdin Sane/All The Young Dudes/Rock 'N' Roll With Me/Knock On Wood/Diamond Dog/Big Brother/Rock 'N' Roll Suicide.

 The last of the very collectable 1970s Japanese promo LPs.
+A regular 2LP promo exists as well.

 (RCA DJL1-2696), 1978 (US)